harshmpatel31/spam-email-classifier/README.md

 # spam-email-classifier
-Machine Learning Spam Email Classifier built with Python and Sckit-Learn A Machine Learning Project that classifies messages as either spam or legitimate (ham) using Python and scikit-learn.
+Machine Learning Spam Email Classifier built with Python and Sckit-Learn.
+A Machine Learning Project that classifies messages as either spam or legitimate (ham) using Python and scikit-learn.

 ## Technologies Used